Crisis and Resilience Fund

 The main aim of the CRF is to provide a safety net for people on low incomes who experience a sudden financial shock, and to invest in helping individuals and communities deal with crises in the long term.

-See Enfield’s cost of living support information, which includes local support available.
+See our Cost of living support page for information about local support available.

 If your household is facing financial hardship, you can apply for a Crisis Payment.